wireapp/brand/Tone of Voice.md

 ### Numbers / Numerals
 In the application, it is acceptable to use numerals in all cases (1 message pending, 3 conversations, Your password must be at least 6 characters).

-However, on the website, numbers from one to nine should be spelled out (e.g. there are three ways to download the Zeta application...)
+However, on the website, numbers from one to nine should be spelled out (e.g. there are three ways to download the Wire application...)

 ### Politeness, within reason
 We try to sound courteous without being obsequious.
 While we are not afraid to use 'please' or thank you' where applicable, we use these phrases judiciously.
 For example, in an initial message in the application, we may ask a user to: 'Enter a phone number'.